since 2009

 6. PEACE OF MIND

 A reliable Morocco tour agency should offer 24 hour assistance during your travel.
 Whether this means booking last minute the most exquisite French restaurant in Marrakech or finding a babysitter for your children, it all comes down to your peace of mind.
-A luxury Morocco tour means not only staying in the best available hotels at each location and paying top dollar for it, but also have a backup 4×4 available to be delivered timely in the unlikely event that your designated 4×4 breaks down.
-Or your driving guide welcoming you at the airport even if your flight is x hours late.
+A luxury Morocco tour means not only staying in the best available hotels at each location and paying top dollar for it, but manage emergency situation like the snow barrier blocking your route when you have a plane to catch.
+Or having someone waiting at the airport for you even if your flight is x hours late.
 Similarly, if you’re put off by the possibility of spending too much time at the passport control, the agency will arrange for a small fee a VIP airport arrival bypassing immigration queues and making sure you start on the right note your holidays in Morocco.

 erg chigaga luxury tent